facelessuser/coloraide/docs/src/markdown/interpolation.md

 'rgb(204 0 51)'
 ```

-Mix can also accept a string and will create the color for you which is great if you don't need to work with the
+Mix can also accept a string and will create the color for us which is great if we don't need to work with the second
-second color afterwards.
+color afterwards.

 ```pycon3
 >>> Color("red").mix("blue", 0.2).to_string()